First Time Renting or Buying

 The problem is that if you have not experienced any of the various options for that lifestyle it can be difficult to decide what to pursue.

-There are a few things you need to consider before you decide whether the RV Resort and a Trailer are for you.
+There are a few things you need to consider before you decide whether the Snowbird RV Resort Park is for you.

 You are not only in a resort you are in a 'community'.
 And a community that really does have some of that 'small town America' feel.